cezarystefanski/csdd-gulp-starter/readme.md

 # csdd-gulp-starter
-An attempt to create a gulp starter tailored to my needs.
+An attempt to create a gulp starter and boilerplate for html projects tailored to my needs.
 Also to train some gulp.

 **What's in?**

 + nothing much yet
 + much to come
++ todo browserify, debowerify, sass with useful mixins

 **Usage**